The Potential and Challenges of Evaluating Attitudes, Opinions, and Values in Large Language Models: An Overview of Related Works for AOVs in LLMs

 \subsection{Attitudes/Opinions}

 \paragraph{US-Centric Public Opinion Polls.} The majority of recent work on evaluating opinions in LLMs is based on US-centric public opinion surveys. \citet{Argyle2023}, \citet{bisbee2023} and \citet{sun2024random} query the model with a prompt that encompasses the socio-demographics of real human participants using the American National Election Studies (ANES) surveys. \citet{santurkar2023whose} use the American Trends Panel (ATP) survey from the Pew Research Center and create the dataset OpinionQA.
 The OpinionQA data set has also been used by \citet{hwang-etal-2023-aligning} and \citet{wang2024my}.
 Similarly, \citet{tjuatja2024llms} also use ATP data to study whether LLMs exhibit human-like response biases.
-There are various additional US-based surveys used to study LLMs' AOV \cite{dominguez2023questioning, kim2024aiaugmented, Sanders2023Demonstrations, lee2024large}.
+There are various additional US-based surveys used to study LLMs' AOVs \cite{dominguez2023questioning, kim2024aiaugmented, Sanders2023Demonstrations, lee2024large}.
 Most of the papers found misalignment between LLM and human opinions and several observed left-leaning political bias in their comparisons.

-\paragraph{Non-US-Centric Public Opinion Polls.} Although most work relies on the US context, a few studies focus on non-US countries or cross-national comparisons. \citet{vonderheyde2023} use data from German Longitudinal Election Study \cite{ZA6801} and notice strong bias also in their use case (German election prediction). \citet{kalinin2023improving} uses the Survey of Russian Elites from 1993–2020 \cite{zimmerman2023survey} and leverages LLMs to generate opinions like Russian elite individuals. \citet{durmus2023measuring} introduce the dataset GlobalOpinionQA based on questions and answers from cross-national surveys on diverse opinions on global issues across different countries and discover cultural and social biases of LLMs' outputs.
+\paragraph{Non-US-Centric Public Opinion Polls.} Although most work relies on the US context, a few studies focus on non-US countries or cross-national comparisons. \citet{vonderheyde2023} use data from German Longitudinal Election Study \cite{ZA6801} and notice strong bias also in their use case (German election prediction). \citet{kalinin2023improving} uses the Survey of Russian Elites from 1993–2020 \cite{zimmerman2023survey} and leverages LLMs to generate opinions like Russian elite individuals. \citet{geng2024large} conduct LLM experiments on European Social Survey (ESS). \citet{durmus2024towards} introduce the dataset GlobalOpinionQA based on questions and answers from cross-national surveys on global issues across different countries and discover cultural and social biases of LLMs' outputs.